 - Whether or not you have a Smartsheet license

-In most cases, you’ll be able to tell whether you have a license by looking at your plan type.
+You can tell whether you have a license by looking at your plan type.

-If your plan type is listed as Free, you do not have a Smartsheet license.
-(Note that Sheets Owned will always be 0 for a Free plan type because you must have a license in order to create or own sheets.)
+The value in the Sheets Owned section will always be 0 for a Free plan type, because you must have a license to create or own sheets.

 The most common scenarios for having a plan type of Free are these:

 - Someone shared a sheet or other Smartsheet item to you, and you’re not currently licensed on any other Smartsheet plan

 - A SysAdmin invited you to join a Business or Enterprise plan but didn’t grant you a license to the plan

 - You switched from a paid plan to a Free plan

 - You started a free 30-day trial, and that trial expired